openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ```
 where `<INSTALL_DIR>` is the directory in which the OpenVINO toolkit is installed.

-Sample applications is now ready to be start.
-To learn about how to run a particular
+Now, sample applications are ready to run.
+To learn how to run a particular
 sample, read the sample documentation by clicking the sample name in the samples

 ## Additional Resources